 I’ve worked on numerous projects to identify what is working, what isn’t working, and provide recommendations to alter their strategy for increased ROI.
 I also help our clients really determine their prime target.
 This is so important and it’s often a gray area to them.
 Before we come along, they’re spinning their wheels going after the wrong targets.
 We help them understand their ideal target market.

 I’ve also leveraged multiple aspects together on many client projects. i.e. Marketing to the closing of the sale to help steer the customer in a direction where their campaign would be more advantageous.

 “Joe is the kind of person I have in mind when discussing our valuable services with a prospect.
 I always want to say, ‘Just let me introduce you to Joe and you’ll understand how our staff is unique.’
 Our people are truly our best asset.
 Joe’s expert input is always genuine and on point.
-We are honored to celebrate Joe this month!” says Robin Day, Principal at NIH Research & Consulting.
+We are honored to celebrate Joe this month!” – Robin Day, Managing Partner, NIH Research & Consulting

 Share with us a fun fact about you!

 I really like photography and I’ve become quite good at it.
 I shoot landscapes, cityscapes, portraits and some abstract photography.
 I love the intersection of technology and art.
 I became a photographer as soon as digital cameras hit the market.
 It’s funny, in my younger days, before the days of digital, I wasn’t interested whatsoever in photography due to the old-school film developing process.
 My favorite T-shirt has a picture of a camera and it says “I promise honey, this is the last camera I’ll ever need.”

 Congratulations to Joe Machuta from all of his colleagues at NIH Research & Consulting on Staff Feature of the Month!